 Event counts are incomplete

 Ken Westerfield began his Frisbee career in the 1960s, playing with his high school friends on local Michigan beaches and at music festivals.
 After moving to Toronto in 1970, Ken and his disc partner Jim Kenner played freestyle wherever they went.
 They always drew attention and achieved some fame performing urban street shows in cities across Canada.
-In 1971, they proposed their idea of doing Frisbee demonstrations for Irwin Toy (Wham-O Frisbee selling licensee for Canada).
+In 1971, they proposed doing Frisbee demonstrations for Irwin Toy (Wham-O Frisbee selling licensee for Canada).
 Westerfield and Kenner became touring Frisbee professionals, performing demonstrations and introducing Frisbee and disc sports throughout Canada.
 Westerfield produced and co-produced early Frisbee events and disc sports championships across Canada and the United States.
-The Jr Frisbee Program (1971-1975), the Canadian Open Frisbee Championships, Toronto (1972-1985), the Vancouver Open Frisbee Championships (1974-1977), BC, the Santa Cruz Flying Disc Classic, Santa Cruz, California (1978), the Labatts World Guts Championships, Toronto (1985) and the World PDGA Disc Golf Championships, Toronto (1987).
+The Jr Frisbee Program (1971-1975), the Canadian Open Frisbee Championships, Toronto (1972-1985), the Vancouver Open Frisbee Championships (1974-1977), the Santa Cruz Flying Disc Classic, Santa Cruz, California (1978), the Labatts World Guts Championships, Toronto (1985) and the World PDGA Disc Golf Championships, Toronto (1987).
 Ken received the Decade Awards 1970-1975, was Voted Best Men’s Player, and also is a Hall of Fame inductee in freestyle, disc golf, and ultimate.
 World records and national titles in freestyle, ultimate, disc golf, and overall individual events like distance, accuracy, and MTA.
 Ken invented many freestyle moves and with Jim Kenner, introduced and won the first freestyle competition at the 1974 Canadian Open Frisbee Championships, in Toronto, Canada.

 .